RuPaul: 1980–1995: Beginnings and Supermodel of the World

+1996–2007: Foxy Lady and Red Hot

-The next year he landed a talk show of his own on VH1, called The RuPaul Show interviewing celebrity guests and musical acts.
+In 1996, he landed a talk show of his own on VH1, called The RuPaul Show interviewing celebrity guests and musical acts.
 Cher, Diana Ross, Nirvana, Duran Duran, Pat Benatar, Mary J. Blige, Bea Arthur, Dionne Warwick, Cyndi Lauper, Olivia Newton-John, Beenie Man, Pete Burns, Bow Wow Wow, and the Backstreet Boys were notable guests.
 His co-host was Michelle Visage with whom he also co-hosted on WKTU radio.
 On one episode, RuPaul featured guests Chi Chi LaRue and Tom Chase speaking about the gay porn industry.

 Later in the year he released his second album, Foxy Lady, this time on the L.A.-based Rhino Records label.
 The album failed to chart on the Billboard 200.
 However, its first single "Snapshot" went to number four on the Hot Dance Music/Club Play chart.
 It also enjoyed limited mainstream success, charting at 95 on the Billboard Hot 100, which was his second and final solo Hot 100 entry to date.
 The album's second single "A Little Bit of Love" was not as successful, peaking at 28 on the Hot Dance Music/Club Play chart.
-During this time, RuPaul helped launch the return of WKTU radio in New York City and would serve as host of its morning show until 1998.
+During this time, RuPaul hosted a morning radio show at WKTU radio in New York City and would serve as host until 1998.

 In 1997, he released his third album, the Christmas-themed Ho Ho Ho.
 That year, RuPaul teamed with Martha Wash to remake the classic disco anthem, "It's Raining Men".
 The song was included on the 1998 compilation CD RuPaul's Go Go Box Classics.
 During this time, he appeared in Webex TV commercials and magazine ads.
-In 2002, he was featured on the eurodance track "You're No Lady" alongside Brigitte Nielsen.
+In 2002, he was featured on the Eurodance track "You're No Lady" alongside Brigitte Nielsen.